feraxhp/grp/README.md

 ```

 ---
-`*` Jetbrains has been planed to remove access from the `Jetbrains space` So, probably i dont get in time.
+`*` Jetbrains has removed access for `Jetbrains space` So, is removed for the planed support.

+`1` Github does not allow create orgs by the API for security reasons

+`2` Some GitLab admins not allow create groups by the API for security reasons, however for sub-groups yes.

+`3` Delete for GitLab has an aditional step, so if you whant to just mark for delition something you have to add the flag `--soft`

 ---
 ## Need more Functionality?